Practice Policies & Notices

 These policies reflect the current operational and legal standards of A New Hope Psychiatric Services and may be updated periodically.
 The most current version is always available on this page

 This Financial Policy applies to all services provided by A New Hope Psychiatric Services.
 Policies, fees, and procedures may be updated periodically to maintain compliance with applicable laws and operational requirements.
-The most current version of this policy is always available on our website.

 Payment Information

-• Charges will be automatically processed to the credit card on file within 1 hour after the appointment begins, in accordance with the signed Credit Card on File Consent Form.
+Payment for services is due at the time of service and may be automatically processed to the card on file in accordance with the signed Credit Card on File Consent Form & Automated Payment Authorization.

 Psychiatric Services

-• Medication Management / Follow-Up Appointments (30 minutes): $125.00
+Medication Management / Follow-Up Appointment, 30 minutes: $125.00

 Therapy Services